Freelancing as a Developer in India: Honest Truth

 What works:

-• Keep it updated.
-A portfolio with projects from 2022 suggests you have not done anything interesting since then.
+- Keep it updated.
+A portfolio with projects from 2022 suggests you haven't done anything interesting since then.

-• A portfolio website that itself looks bad.
-If you are a web developer and your portfolio has broken layouts, that is a terrible first impression.
+- A portfolio website that itself looks bad.
+If you're a web developer and your portfolio has broken layouts, that's a terrible first impression.
+Probably the worst first impression, actually.

 Managing Finances: The Practical Side